Blog

 • If you have an external antivirus program installed, temporarily disable it as well.

-• Please try to reactivate the system or perform an update.
+• Try reactivating the system or performing an update.

-Note: After completing the test, re-enable your firewall and antivirus software.
+Note: After completing the test, turn your firewall and antivirus software back on.

 4. Check the date and time settings